HsiangHung/Machine_Learning_Note/ML_application/Embedding/README.md

 ### d.
 Network/Relationship-based embedding

 Embedding interactions as relationships in a graph or resulting in pairs.
-The previous books in wiki and links use the embedding.
-Other examples are:
+The previous example embeds the interaction between books and Wiki pages.
+Other interaction examples are:

 * (User, Pin) for Pinterest
 * (User, Video) for YouTube